 Data Acquisition:

-In order to model Phragmites extents, multiple raster and vector layers were needed as inputs for the Maxent modeler and Land Change Modeler.
-Proximity to roads was a known Phragmites explanatory variable (Mazur et al., 2014) and was obtained from the Digital Chart of the World for the year 1992 through the DIVA-GIS data portal.
+In order to model Phragmites extents, multiple raster and vector layers were needed as inputs for the Maximum Entropy (Maxent) modeler and Land Change Modeler.
+Proximity to roads is a known Phragmites explanatory variable (Mazur et al., 2014) and was obtained from the Digital Chart of the World for the year 1992 through the DIVA-GIS data portal.
 The roads file was downloaded in vector format as an ESRI shapefile in a World Geodetic System (WGS) 1984 coordinate system.
 Queries were run to select a subset of only primary and secondary roads within both Canada and the U.S. These road classifications are known to positively correlate with Phragmites (Carlson et al., 2009).

 LULC maps for the U.S. Great Lakes were obtained in raster format from the National Oceanic and Atmospheric Administration’s (NOAA) Coastal Change Analysis Program (C-CAP) (NOAA, 2015).
 C-CAP produces national standardized land cover and change products for the coastal regions of the U.S. C-CAP products inventory coastal intertidal areas, wetlands, and adjacent uplands with the goal of monitoring changes in these habitats, on a one-to-five year repeat cycle.
 C-CAP products are derived from Landsat TM images with a 30 meter spatial resolution.
 They come georeferenced to the North American Datum (NAD) of 1983 and projected to Albers Conical Equal Area.
 LULC maps used for this project included data from the years 1996, 2005, 2010, and 2011.